Don’t Forget This Important Estate Planning Step For Your Heirs

 In addition to our legal will, I’ve prepared an informational password-protected document to aid our heirs in tracking down loose ends in the event of our death.

-RancherMan & I plan to update it each year to keep it accurate.
+RancherMan & I update it each year to keep it accurate.
 We’ve even added a reminder event on our calendar each year to make sure it happens.

 Here’s how I sectioned out our important informational document.